ericwali/dolphin-form-design/README.md

 Join[Github HackToberFest](https://hacktoberfest.com/) Start contributing to this project.

 ## 🤔 Discuss together
-Join [Discord](https://discord.gg/DREuQWrRYQ) Start communicating with everyone。
+Join [Discord](https://discord.gg/DREuQWrRYQ) Start communicating with everyone.

 ## 🤗 Become a member of the development team！
 Welcome😀!
 We are looking for talented developers to join us and make the Dolphin development platform even better!